jwolfe890/jwolfe890.github.io/_posts/2017-10-23-coding_in_nyc.markdown

 permalink:  coding_in_nyc
 ---

 Most people move to New York with a plan, but I found one after getting here.
-I probably should have just moved to some cheap place to live while I was doing Learn, but I was addicted to the energy of the city.
+I probably should have just moved away to some cheap place to live while I was doing Learn, but I was addicted to the energy of the city.

-I managed to keep myself afloat with a side job ghostwriting and editing blog posts, which paid very little, so I learned to live cheaply.
+I managed to keep myself afloat with random side jobs, which usually paid very little, so I learned to live cheaply.
 Once I discovered the ins and outs of Brooklyn and Manhattan, I was able to survive on what it would cost me almost anywhere else in the United States.

 $1 pizza doesn’t taste much different than the expensive stuff. $3 goes a long way at a fruit stand in some parts of Harlem.
 Sashimi Express has some of the best $10 sushi in the country.
 And biking is free.